mehuljani/IslandCafe/README.md

 ## Requirements
 IslandCafe requires bioperl (Modules -- File::Copy Bio::SeqIO List::MoreUtils List::Util).
+The cafe.out file is compiled using gcc compiler

 #### Note
 This program has been tested on 64-bit machine and is intended for use on 64-bit computers